-Additional readings will be available on-line (via Blackboard http://mymason.gmu.edu) and/or in class, by me and by students in the class.
-Please become familiar with the Blackboard platform if you have not done so already.
+Additional readings, provided by me and students in class, will be available on-line (via Blackboard http://mymason.gmu.edu) and/or distributed in class.
+Please become familiar with the Blackboard platform if you have not already done so.

 Course Requirements